-Konstantin is an information architect from Swiss-based company iA which for the last three years has been developing a container model approach for use when designing websites.
+Konstantin comes from Swiss-based company iA which has been developing a container model approach for use when designing websites.

 Where does the inspiration come from?

 The industrialization of our economy has created a need to transport goods.
 Each day tons of stuff need to be shipped from one place to another.
 Everything is shipped in containers, and it is generally agreed that these containers all follow certain standards, so that they can be easily stacked on top of one another, then arranged and moved when necessary.

 The guys from iA drew an analogy between putting together a webpage and putting containers on a train car.
 They came up with a model they now use for most of the projects they work on.